the-expanse/SideQuestWiki/Installing-Beatsabers-updates--Fixing-"App-X-not-installed"-beat-on-error.md

-Then go to BeatSabers settings
+uninstall after you go to BeatSabers settings

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608408734515068943/Beatsaber_setting.png)

-If you have played the game and wish to try and save your Scores/Campaign progress click Backup Game Data
+that way If you have played the game and wish to try and save your Scores/Campaign progress click Backup Game Data you can do so

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608409252272406607/backups.png)